Vexed01/Vex-Cogs/docs/cogs/status.rst

 If you don't specify a specific channel, I will use the current channel.

 This is an interactive command.
+It will ask what mode you want to use and if you want to use a webhook.
+There's more information about these options in the command.

 .. _status-command-statusset-edit: